lvendrame/rs-mock-server/README.md

 -   🌐 **Web Interface**: Access the root URL to get an interactive web interface for testing all your endpoints directly in the browser.
 -   🔧 **Configurable**: Easily change the port and mock directory via command-line arguments.
 -   ⚡ **Lightweight & Fast**: Built with Rust for minimal resource usage and maximum performance.
+-   🗄️ **SQL Routes**: Use `.sql` files to create GET endpoints that execute SQL queries against the in-memory database and return results as JSON.

 ---